-If you want to encourage your kid’s creative side, consider the Klutz LEGO Make Your Own Movie Activity Kit.
+Encourage your kid’s creative side with the Klutz LEGO Make Your Own Movie Activity Kit.
 This fun intro to animation allows your child to create his own stop-motion video using a tablet and 36 Lego pieces.
 A short video takes just an hour to create and can be easily shared across social media with friends and family.
 This activity kit can be used again and again with any Lego set and is easy to set up and use.

 Ask any kid and they will tell you: Slime is incredibly popular.
 This National Geographic Mega Slime Kit is one of the best gifts for 11-year-old boys who want to get dirty (without making a mess in your kitchen).
 This kit comes with four types of slime and putty, including magnetic putty, fluffy slime, and a DIY glow-in-the-dark slime lab.
 The set comes with an activity guide.

 If your child is into science and dinosaurs, he’ll love this National Geographic Dino Dig Kit.
 Your child can dig up three dinosaur fossils, including a mosasaur tooth, bone, and stool.
 Plus, the kit comes complete with a colorful learning guide to spark your child’s curiosity and teach him everything he wanted to know about fossils.